Florida Central Railroad (current): Tavares to Umatilla

 The Florida Central Railroad branch from Tavares to Umatilla was originally part of the St. Johns and Lake Eustis Railway.
 This company was chartered in 1879 and was completed in 1882-83.
 It extended as far north as Astor on the St. Johns River when it was first built.
 In 1893, the St. Johns & Lake Eustis Railway became part of the Plant System and was converted to standard gauge.
 The Plant System would become part of the Atlantic Coast Line Railroad in 1902.

 Tavares to Sorrento

 The branch from Tavares to Sorrento was part of the Sanford and Lake Eustis Railway which was completed in 1887.
 It extended as far east as Sanford when built.
 The line was immediately leased to the Jacksonville, Tampa and Key West Railway, which was part of the Plant System and subsequently, the Atlantic Coast Line Railroad.
 Track east of Sorrento to Sylvan Lake was abandoned in 1980.

 Toronto to Winter Garden

-The branch from Toronto to Winter Garden was built by the Orange Belt Railway from Toronto to Clarcona, and the Florida Midland Railway (not to be confused with Regional Rail, LLC's Florida Midland Railroad) from Clarcona to Winter Garden.
+The branch from Toronto to Winter Garden was built by the Orange Belt Railway from Toronto to Clarcona, and the Florida Midland Railway (not to be confused with Regional Rail, LLC's Florida Midland Railroad) from Clarcona to Ocoee.
 The Orange Belt Railway was completed in 1886 and the Florida Midland Railway was completed around the same time.
 Those lines would also become part of the Plant System and the Atlantic Coast Line Railroad.
+The line from Ocoee to Winter Garden was built by the Tavares and Gulf Railroad, which was a subsidiary of the Seaboard Air Line Railroad.